 We would like to point out that each insurer has different policies in this regard.
 Some insurers cancel the insurance contract after the first unsuccessful payment attempt.
 Others do so after two or more attempts.

-Also, keep in mind that if you have a good record with your former insurer (no history of non-payment), you are more likely to avoid having your insurance policy terminated.
+Also, keep in mind that if you have a good record with your former insurer (no history of non-payment), you are more likely to avoid termination of your insurance contract.
 This goes without saying; if you are a loyal customer with a clean record, your insurer will be more lenient towards you.
 Your history with your insurance company therefore has a significant impact.

 It is recommended that you pay your insurance premium as soon as you receive your contract.
 This is particularly important if you are paying by check or bank transfer in a single payment.
 This will help you avoid forgetting to make the payment.